smmills/Phodymm/README.md

 2. DEMCMC Analysis

    `demcmc_quick_analyze.py` is a python script to perform some standard analysis of the output of a demcmc run.
-It should be copied to the directory where a demcm_RUNNAME.out file was created, and shoudl be invoked with:
+It should be copied to the directory where a demcmc_RUNNAME.out file was created, and should be invoked with:
    ```
    $ python demcmc_quick_analyze.py INFILE.in [burnin]
    ```